 3.1 pH, Total Soluble Solid, Viscosity and Colour

 pH, total soluble solid (TSS), viscosity and colour characteristics of frozen pitaya pulp are presented in table 1.
 The average value of pH in pitaya pulp in the range of 4.43 to 4.49, respectively.
 Pasteurization degrade and decompose some of organic acids such as malic acid that predominant acid in the fruit.
 (Liaotrakoon, 2013). pH of the pulp was reduced in line with the increasing pasteurization time given to the product.
 The given heat treatment can degrade the pectin that subsequently alter the pH value.
-Furthermore, the ph increase in treated samples might have occurred due to several factors such as enzymatic reactions, chemical reactions , and decompose of some acidic compounds.
+Furthermore, the ph increase in treated samples might have occurred due to several factors such as enzymatic reactions, chemical reactions ,microbial and decompose of some acidic compounds.

 Table 1 shows a gradual increase in the TSS of pitaya pulp from 13.8 to 14.8 0Brix.
 However, the increment was not significant difference p>0.05 among the treatments.
 Treated samples exhibited relatively stable TSS value and agreed with study by Li and Padilla (2021) reported that TSS of grape puree was unchanged by heat treatment.
 The increase in TSS of thermally pasteurized juice was also reported by Hameed et al. (2019).
 Pasteurized pulp showed higher soluble solids content than unpasteurized pulp, which may be associated with the evaporation of water from the pulp during the heat treatment.
 The increase in TSS during storage might be due to the hydrolysis of sugars and degradation of pectic substances present in the fruit juice.
 Highly soluble content is important, because less sugar will need to be added and less time will be required for the water to evaporate.